castorini/anserini/docs/regressions-msmarco-doc-per-passage.md

 The MaxP passage retrieval functionality is only available in `SearchCollection`; we use a simple script to convert the output back into the MS MARCO format for evaluation.

-To generate an MS MARCO submission with the BM25 default parameters, corresponding to "BM25 (Default)" above:
+To generate an MS MARCO submission with the BM25 default parameters, corresponding to "BM25 (default)" above:

 ```bash
 $ target/appassembler/bin/SearchCollection -topicreader TsvString \